Where they form and what they are

 Cannabis trichomes appear in a variety of shapes and sizes.
 The primary ones are:

-These are the smallest variety of trichomes.
-You can see these trichomes on the plant’s surface.
-They range from 10 to 15 micrometers which means that they are extremely tiny and consist of only a small quantity of cells.
-It is impossible to see this variety of trichomes through the naked eye.
+This is the smallest type of trichome.
+These trichomes can be seen on the plant’s surface.
+They have a diameter of 10 to 15 micrometers, implying that they are exceedingly small and contain a small number of cells.
+This kind of trichome is impossible to see with the naked eye.

 Capitate sessile trichomes:

-The width of these trichomes is more or less around 50 to 100 micrometers.
-They are quite larger and you can also see them without a magnifying glass.
-Their external structure is made up of stalks that consist of both hypodermic and epidermal cells, which combine to form a sort of basal cell.
+These trichomes have a width of roughly 50 to 100 micrometers.
+These are extremely visible without a magnifying glass as they are quite huge.
+Their exterior is composed of stalks that are made up of both hypodermic and epidermal cells that come together to form a kind of basal cell.

 Antherial sessile trichomes: